 8. Information Security

-We will only request that you supply photographs, scan photo ID, or capture and retain video image data of you in cases where we require proof of identity and workers’ rights for our records.
+We will only request that you supply and scan photo ID, where we require proof of identity and workers’ rights for our records.

 9. Website Security

 When an individual looks at our website, our internet service provider, Google Analytics and content management system makes a record of the visit and logs (in server logs) the following information for statistical purposes:

 - The individual’s top-level domain name (i.e. .com, .gov, .org, etc.);

 - The pages the individual accessed and documents downloaded;

 - The previous site the individual visited; and